junekihong/allegory/README.md

 1. ARKref coreference engine:
    * http://www.ark.cs.cmu.edu/ARKref/
-   * Install the ARKref system and set it up that the command "arkref.sh" can be called from this directory.
+   * Install the ARKref system and set it up such that the command "arkref.sh" can be called from this directory.
    * For me this involved editing the paths found in the "arkref.sh" scripts, and making symlinks from the arkref.sh script and the arkref/config/ directory to this directory.